vlandham/captain_z/out/captain_z.md

 On board, she started turning a crank that hoisted the rowboat up out of the water and on to the back of the larger boat.
 It was a tight spot, but she knew it would all fit as it had in the past.

-Next she prepared to launch.
+Next, she prepared to launch.

 Cranks clanked and spinners spun as all the sails of Wind Drinker were raised by one cunning pirate.
-The anchor was pulled and then before you could say "Jolly Rodger", the ship had set sail.
+The anchor was pulled and then before you could say "Jolly Roger", the ship had set sail.

-Captain Z was still confused and a bit sour about the treasure.
+Captain Z was still confused, and a bit sour, about the treasure.
 Feathers weren't on the top of her list of valuable booty.
-She wanted gold, she wanted jewels.
-She wanted a diamond the size of your fist!
+She wanted gold.
+She wanted jewels.
+She wanted a diamond the size of her fist!

-Still, floating down that cliff and making it to the bottom without a scratch must be worth something.
+Still, floating down that cliff and making it to the bottom without a scratch, must be worth something.
 She pulled out the poem and read it again, trying to figure out what it meant.

 She had heard the name Pegasus, but didn't quite remember from where.
 How or why these feathers made anyone a hero was a mystery.

-Also in her hands was the jumbled letter from Captain Spears's chest.
+Also, in her hands was the jumbled letter from Captain Spears's chest.
 This thing was valuable to Spears, perhaps it was worth something to her.

 She wanted a second set of eyes to read these words, to see if more information could be squeezed out of them.
-And she knew just the person that was the best at squeezing out information.
+And she knew just the person who was best at squeezing out information.

 Captain Z set course for the Port of Goodnews, the biggest town in the West Waters, and the home of her good friend, Dr. Nora Star.